-India's CSR spending regime initially applied on a "comply-or-explain" basis, but became mandatory ("comply or be penalized") for large companies following an amendment in 2021, thus showing a progressive hardening of heterodox stakeholderism.
-The statutory definition of CSR in the Companies Act is very broad in covering a wide range of social objectives involving external stakeholders, such as eradicating extreme hunger and poverty, reducing child mortality and improving maternal health, combating the human immunodeficiency virus, acquired immune deficiency syndrome, malaria and other diseases, ensuring environmental sustainability, and contributing to the Prime-Minister's National Relief Fund.94 The 2021 amendment also explicitly excluded from the definition of CSR activities undertaken in the normal course of business or outside of India, sponsorships from which the company derives marketing benefits, and activities that benefit employees, among others.95 The far-reaching welfare objectives of the CSR provisions, combined with the exclusion of benefits to employees, is indicative of a mode of heterodox stakeholderism in developing countries that overly aims to complement the state's role and compensate for government failures.96 While philanthropic spending has greatly increased following the reforms in key areas such as health, education, and sanitation, India's CSR model under concentrated ownership has produced concerns about corruption and cronyism through contributions to government funds, and has failed to solve the country's deep-rooted social and economic problems.97
+India's CSR spending regime initially applied on a "comply-or-explain" basis, but it became mandatory ("comply or be penalized") for large companies following an amendment in 2021, thus, showing a progressive hardening of heterodox stakeholderism.
+The statutory definition of CSR in the Companies Act is very broad in covering a wide range of social objectives involving external stakeholders, such as eradicating extreme hunger and poverty, reducing child mortality and improving maternal health, combating the human immunodeficiency virus, acquired immune deficiency syndrome, malaria and other diseases, ensuring environmental sustainability, and contributing to the Prime-Minister's National Relief Fund.
+101 The 2021 amendment also explicitly excluded from the definition of CSR activities undertaken in the normal course of business or outside of India, sponsorships from which the company derives marketing benefits, and activities that benefit employees, among others.
+102 The far-reaching welfare objectives of the CSR provisions, combined with the exclusion of benefits to employees, is indicative of a mode of heterodox stakeholderism in developing countries that overly aims to complement the state's role and compensate for government failures.
+103 While philanthropic spending has greatly increased following the reforms in key areas such as health, education, and sanitation, India's CSR model under concentrated ownership has produced concerns about corruption and cronvism through explains why, even where it is spelt out, a duty to pursue the corporation's interest (in this broad sense) is unenforceable").
+See also Holger Spamann & Jacob Fisher, Corporate Purpose: Theoretical and Empirical Foundations/Confusions, ECGI Law Working Paper 664/2022 ("even structural measures like employee codetermination hardly have detectable effects, let alone mere exhortations such as those in (unenforceable) nuances of (misunderstood) fiduciary duties").